 Wills and Deceased Estates

-Drafting your Will, Power of Attorney or Advanced Care Directives is an activity which requires special skills to help minimise tax and help ensure the outcomes you want.
+Drafting your Will is an activity which requires special skill to help minimise tax and to help ensure the outcomes you want.
 Managing a deceased relative’s estate and appointing an executor of your estate are other important areas for advice.

 Click on the questions below to reveal the answer.

 In summary, to make sure that the people you want to receive your assets after you die do receive them.
 A Will helps ensure this happens and occurs with minimum legal costs and in a tax effective manner.

 There can be significant consequences if no Will exists or the Will you do have does not meet the legal requirements – as can, for example, be the case with will kits.
 If you do not have a Will, then your estate will be distributed according to Estate law and this may not be how you want your estate to be distributed.

 Why should I pay someone to make a Will when I can make my own?

 After you die, the last Will that you make must be submitted to the Probate Court to check that it is a valid Will and complies with all of the rules regarding Wills.
 If any rule regarding Wills is not met, the Court will ask for extra information and documents to be lodged with the Court.
 This puts your estate to added legal expense and delays the administration of your estate.